smapiot/piral/docs/tutorials/18-authentication.md

 Authentication is a crucial feature of most real-world applications.
 Even though the authentication itself and consequently any implied authorization needs to come from the backend, we see multiple points in the frontend where authentication and authorization are strongly demanded.

-In Piral we focus on two aspects regarding authentication:
+In Piral, we focus on two aspects regarding authentication:

-1. Allow intercepting network requests to inject required tokens or other relevant authentication information
+1. Allow intercepting network requests to inject required tokens or other relevant authentication information.
-2. Transport current user information to all pilets
+2. Transport current user information to all pilets.

-The two aspects can be implemented very easily, however, for convenience we've also published plugins that can deal with them easily.
+The two aspects can be implemented very easily, however, for convenience, we've also published plugins that can deal with them easily.

 ## Setup without Plugins

 Piral is nothing more than a plain React application.
-Thus it can be adjusted and used as a standard React application.
+It can be adjusted and used like any other React application.
 This allows Piral to leverage any existing JavaScript library for the integration of authentication.

 Let's see an example using Microsoft's popular [MSAL library](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).